virtual-labs/exp-short-circuit-phase-alternator-coep/experiment/procedure.md

 * Iin=input current of DC motor
 * Isc=short circuit current

-12. Now select one of the graph from available graphs and use “Generate graph” to plot the graph.
+12. Now select one of the graph from available graphs and use "Generate graph" to plot the graph.
 For Ex.
 <center><img src="images/img4.png"title=""/></center>
 13. Slowly reduce the excitation and field rheostat of shunt motor to zero.
 14. Switch off supply.